Fusionmedstaff

 Not only is having a compact license more convenient for travel nurses, but it can also save you a pretty penny in licensing fees.
 Here’s everything you need to know about the nurse licensure compact.

-That means that you don’t have to apply for individual licenses in the states where you want to practice and instead, can do so under one multistate license.
-As a bonus, getting a compact nursing license also means that you won’t have to pay licensing fees and complete background checks in each state you want to work in.
+That means that you don’t have to obtain additional licenses or go through the licensing process in the states where you want to practice and instead, can do so under one nursing license.
+As a bonus, getting a compact nursing license or multi state license also means that you won’t have to pay licensing fees and complete background checks in each state you want to work in.

-The catch is that your compact nursing license is only valid in participating compact nursing states.
-But the good news is there are 37 compact states for nursing (in addition to Guam and the U.S. Virgin Islands), so you have lots of location options for your next travel nursing job.
+The catch is that your multistate license is only valid in participating compact nursing states.
+But the good news is there are 38 compact states for nursing (in addition to Guam and the U.S. Virgin Islands), so you have lots of location options for your next travel nursing job.

-What are the benefits of a compact nursing license?
+What are the benefits of a compact license?

 Plus, a compact nursing license offers increased job security, as well as the chance to expand your skill set by working in different healthcare settings across multiple states.
 Think of it as getting paid to take an extended vacation with the added perk of improving your career prospects.